 Rytis Ambrazevičius has 20 years of experience in top level positions at various international and local companies, including Omnitel (now Telia Lietuva, part of the Telia group), Mandatum Life Baltics, Sampo Life (Lithuania), Falck Security (now G4S) and SBA Group.

-During the last decade, he held different positions in the boards of directors at numerous businesses, including Sampo group companies and such Lithuanian state-controlled companies as Klaipėdos nafta and EPSO-G. Currently, he is serving on the board of Vilniaus vandenys, the largest water supply company in Lithuania.
+During the last decade, he held different positions in the Boards of directors at numerous businesses, including Sampo group companies and such Lithuanian state-controlled companies as Klaipėdos nafta and EPSO-G. Currently, he is chairing the Board of Topo grupė, owner of the largest household appliances and electronics retail chain in Lithuania, as well as serving on the Board of Vilniaus vandenys, the largest water supply company in the country.

 Rytis graduated with honours from Kaunas Technology University (Mechanical engineering), from International Business School at Vilnius University (BSc Management and Business Administration and MBA International trade).
 He also graduated from the BICG in 2012 (board member certificate) and in 2013 (chairperson’s certificate).

-Andris Grafs is experienced in various corporate governance matters, especially from the shareholder perspective in state owned enterprises (SOEs).
-He has also acted in several leading positions in public policy institutions and non-profits, thus obtaining practical experience and competences in strategic planning, management, public communication and advocacy at a senior level.
+Andris Grafs is experienced in various corporate governance matters, especially from the shareholder perspective in state-owned enterprises (SOEs).
+He has acted in several leading positions in public policy institutions and non-profits, thus obtaining practical experience and competences in strategic planning, management and advocacy at a senior level.

 Erik Sakkov has 25 years of experience working in top management positions in Estonian companies, including Union Bank of Estonia (now SEB), Port of Tallinn, NT Marine, Tallinn Airport and Nordica.